 Weight: 71 kgs (178.5 lbs)

-There were two concerns driving our decision to choose the Kilovault batteries.
-And both of these concerns involved the battery box.
+There were two reasons that led us to choose the Kilovault batteries, and both of these reasons involved the battery box.

-Our battery box is located on the outside of the truck, and when it gets cold outside, well, it also gets cold in the battery box.
-And typically lithium batteries do not like to be charged when their internal temperature is below freezing.
-The Kilovault batteries have an internal heater which automatically turns on to raise the temperature, and once a suitable internal temperature is achieved, the Battery Management System (BMS) then allows charging to occur.
-Other companies like Lithionics Battery, Battle Born and Relion all offer similar cold rated and self heated batteries, so this is not unique to Kilovault.
-It is also possible to heat the battery box independently, but this is more hassle and requires space in the battery box for the heating equipment.
+First, our battery box is located on the outside of the truck, and when it gets cold outside, well, it also gets cold in the battery box.
+And lithium batteries really do not like to be charged when the temperature of the internal lithium cells fall below freezing.
+The Kilovault batteries are cold rated and have an internal heater which automatically turns on to raise the temperature of the battery when it is too cold, and once a suitable internal temperature is achieved, only then will the internal Battery Management System (BMS) allow charging of the lithium cells to occur.
+Other companies like Lithionics Battery, Battle Born and Relion all offer similar cold rated and self heating batteries, so this is not unique to Kilovault.
+It is also possible to insulate and heat the battery box independently, but this is more hassle and requires space in the battery box for the heating equipment.

 The second challenge with of battery box is its compact size and sturdy construction.
-Whatever batteries we choose need to fit into the battery box, as the size of the box is not going to be changed as this would be a huge effort.
+Whatever batteries we choose need to fit into the battery box, as it would a huge effort to change the size of the battery box.
 The available space in the battery box is 560mm x 537mm x 270 mm (LxWxH).

-After searching the internet for many hours and considering many options, the Kilovault product allowed us to fit 600 Ah into the available space.
+After searching the internet for many hours and considering many options, the Kilovault product allowed us to fit 600 Ahr into the available and sometimes cold space.
 Our battery box is also not fully weather sealed, so dust and water can get in there.
 The Kilovault HLX+ series batteries have an IP55 rating, meaning that even as dust and water enters the battery box, it will not be a problem for the batteries as they are sufficiently sealed.
+The photos off the old battery confirms that dust gets into the battery box.

-It should be noted, that Victron Energy makes a very compact 200 Ah battery, and we could fit 4 of these into our battery box, for a whopping 800 Ah.
+It should be noted, that Victron Energy makes a very compact 200 Ahr battery, and we could fit 4 of these into our battery box, for a whopping 800 Ahr.
 However, these batteries are not cold weather rated.
-If we installed these batteries, that would mean 4.5 days of no sun, 7 days on portable and 12 days on roof top.
-Clearly better, but the improvement is not worth the loss of cold weather rating.
+Clearly bigger capacity, but the improvement in capacity is not worth the loss of cold weather rating.

-The batteries are shipped with a minimal charge, due to shipping regulations in the US.
+The batteries are shipped in a discharged state, due to shipping regulations in the US.
 So, once received, we charged them up as per the manufacturers commissioning procedure.
 For this task we used an Iota Engineering DLS-45 battery charger, being the one recommended by Kilovault.

 Adding a Fuse

-The original battery setup did not include a fuse to protect the wiring.
-Since we are changing things anyway, we decided to add a protective fuse on the positive feed.
-The fuse selected is a 300 Amps ANL fuse from Blue Sea (part number 5133).
-And this goes into a ANL Fuse Block, also from Blue Sea (part number 5503).
-The recommended fuse rating for our Magnum Inverter is 300 Amps, this is why we chose this particular fuse rating.
+The original AGM battery setup did not include a battery fuse to protect the wiring.
+Since we are already changing things, we decided to add a protective fuse on the positive feed.
+The fuse selected is a 500 Amps ANL fuse.
+And this goes into a protective ANL Fuse Block, from Blue Sea (part number 5503).

-However things get a little more complicated in the event that we need to use the winch, then we will replace the 300 Amp fuse with a 600 Amps fuse, as the winch can draw up to 507 Amps when operating at the full 16,500 lbs and on the first layer of the drum.
-While it might seem like a hassle to change fuses when we use the winch, the reality is that we will probably never use the winch.
+Technically the winch can draw up to 507 Amps when operating at the full 16,500 lbs and on the first layer of the drum.
 We will also run the engine while winching, so the alternator and truck batteries will also be contributing to the power draw.
-The Kilovault HLX+ series lithium batteries can operate over the 150 Amp rating, just not continuously.
-And the internal BMS has over current protection, just in case.
+Each Kilovault HLX+ series lithium batteries can operate at 150 Amps sustained (so 3 batteries total of 450 Amps).
+And the Kilovaults internal BMS has over current protection when exceeding 210 Amps, just in case.

 All of the existing wiring and isolators installed by Earthcruiser® will be retained.
 New colour-coded 8 inch connector 4/0 AWG connector cables where purchased to string the three batteries in parallel.

 The install took about 2 hours to complete.
-During the process I realized that
+During the process we realized that

-- I need some more battery terminal shrouds.
+- Need some more battery terminal shrouds.
 And need to match up the colours correctly.

-- I need a good way to secure the batteries better.
+- Need a good way to secure the batteries.

-- I need a good way to secure the fuse holder better.
+- Need a good way to secure the fuse holder.

 These are all things that can be done in the next attempt.